publicityreform/findbyimage/syllabus.md

 # Assignments:

+**Assignment 1: Art and Technology**
+- To be completed by each individual student and presented in a rapid “show and tell” style.
+- Find an example (either contemporary, or from anytime in the last 50k years or so) of an artwork made concurrently with the emergence of a technology. identify the technology being used. “artwork”, “technology”, and “use” are all terms we can think about expansively. examples of artworks that use machine learning are of course welcome, but not expected. the aim is come up with a common critical and aesthetic framework for talking about art and technology.

+**Assignment 2: Everyday AI**
+- To be completed by each individual student and presented in a mode of the student’s choosing for in-class critique (video / photo / text documentation, graphic representation, interactive demo, online, etc)
+- Identify a way that you are already engaging with AI in everyday life.
+Develop and document a process of exposing (breaking? interrupting? re-directing?) the limits of this AI.
+- In this process, consider the following questions:
+  - Who made this? (a company, or a government, individuals, or many people, what gender, age, class, location, etc)?
+  - What do you imagine the motivation for making this was?
+What outcome was expected?
+  - What artifacts (intentional or otherwise) does it produce (visual, textual, sonic, affective, etc)?
+  - Can you point to moments when the technology performs in unexpected ways?
+  - Can you point to moments when the technology feels human? when it feels inhuman?
+  - What have you given to this technology (data, time, attention, money, etc)?
+  - What new questions does your interaction with this technology elicit?

-**White paper presentations** - In-class discussions led by groups of three.
+**Assignment 3: White paper presentations** - In-class discussions led by groups of three.

 In most class meetings, we will take a deeper look at one technique or concept through the lens of a publication, scientific paper, proposal, or essay.
 We will be adding to [a collection of white papers]({{site.baseurl}}/readings#technical-reading-whitepapers) for groups to choose from in advance of their presentations.

-**Studio Project I** - to be completed by each individual student and presented in a mode of the student’s choosing for in-class critique.

-Identify a way that you are already engaging with AI in everyday life.
-Develop and document a process of exposing (breaking? interrupting? re-directing?) the limits of this AI.

-**Studio Project II** - to be completed by groups of three.
+**Assignment 4: Studio Project** - to be completed by groups of three.

 This is the primary project that each student will complete over the course of the class.
 Each project should start with an essential question related the poetics of machine learning, and progress towards becoming an artwork that makes use of machine learning techniques.